 More so, since it is a rotary hammer, the DeWalt DCH273B is significantly bulky and heavier than the others on the list.
 It weighs 6.35lbs while the impact drill is only 2.8lbs and the driver drill is 5.2lbs.

-In terms of lighting, the impact drill and driver drill both have LED work lights that feature 20-second delay after release of trigger.
-The rotary hammer drill, however, doesn’t have any provision of work lights.
+In terms of lighting, the impact drill and driver drill both have LED work lights that feature a 20-second delay after the release of the trigger.
+The rotary hammer drill, however, doesn’t have any provision for work lights.